Acid Witch

-Acid Witch is an American heavy metal band formed in Detroit, Michigan, in 2007.
+Acid Witch is an American extreme metal band formed in Detroit, Michigan, in 2007.
 They released their first album, Witchtanic Hellucinations, in 2008 on Razorback Records.
 The band then released two EPs, Witch House in 2009 and Midnight Mass in 2010.
-The band released their second album, Stoned, in 2010, on Hells Headbangers.
-In 2012, Witchtanic Hellucinations was re-released on Hells Headbangers.
+They released their second album, Stoned, in 2010, on Hells Headbangers Records.
+In 2012, Witchtanic Hellucinations was re-released on the same label.

 Style and influences

 The band's musical style draws from many genres of music including death metal, doom metal, stoner metal, psychedelic music and horror films and their soundtracks such as the music of John Carpenter's Halloween.
-Some have also noted the influence of NWOBHM.
+Some have also noted the influence of the new wave of British heavy metal.

 Lead vocalist Slasher Dave has cited Pagan Altar and Witchfinder General as some of his influences.
 Due to the main overtones of the music, the band has dubbed themselves "Halloween metal".

 Lyrics

-The band's lyrics deal with themes of witchcraft, Halloween, and Satanism, and many of their songs’ lyrics are inspired by horror films and feature a significant amount of gore and references to sex and drugs.
+The band's lyrics deal with themes of witchcraft, Halloween, and Satanism, and many of their songs' lyrics are inspired by horror films and feature a significant amount of gore and references to sex and drugs.